shivashant25/Demo-Docs/devsecops_l100.md

 ## Lab Context

 From this guide, you will explore the Contoso traders code base present in a GitHub repository which contains all the files related to the application’s UI, backend APIs, deployment files, GitHub workflows, and deployment guides.
-You will also explore about
+You will also explore about GitHub security features like Dependency graph and Dependabot.
+You will also explore Azure Defender for cloud and how it protects the rsoources

 ## Hands-On Guide